 An industry life cycle depicts the various stages where businesses operate, progress, prospect and slump within an industry.
-An industry life cycle typically consists of five stages — startup, growth, shakeout, maturity and decline.
+An industry life cycle typically consists of five stages — startup, growth, shakeout, maturity, and decline.
 These stages can last for different amounts of time, some can be months or years.

 At the growth stage, revenue continues to rise and companies start generating positive cash flows and profits as product revenue and costs break-even.

 Shakeout usually refers to the consolidation of an industry.
 Some businesses are naturally eliminated because they are unable to grow along with the industry or are still generating negative cash flows.
-Some companies merged with competitors or are acquired by those which were able to obtain bigger market shares at the growth stage.
+Some companies merged with competitors or are acquired by those who were able to obtain bigger market shares at the growth stage.

-At the shakeout stage, growth of revenue, cash flows and profit start slowing down as industry approaches maturity.
+At the shakeout stage, growth of revenue, cash flows, and profit start slowing down as industry approaches maturity.

-At this stage, companies realize maximum revenue, profits and cash flows because customer demand is fairly high and consistent.
+At this stage, companies realize maximum revenue, profits, and cash flows because customer demand is fairly high and consistent.
 Products become more common and popular among the general public, and the prices are fairly reasonable compared to new products.

 More Related Resources

-Thank you for visiting our resource on industry life cycle.
+Thank you for visiting our resource on the industry life cycle.
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!

 Additional relevant resources include: